XENONnT/straxen/docs/source/url_configs.rst

 --------------------

 In some cases it makes sense to run some code and maybe modify a config value during the plugin configuration initialization.
-This will result in the modified value being hashed instead of the original value.
+This will result in the config being replaced completely in the ``plugin.config`` dictionary and the modified value being hashed instead of the original value.
 The preprocessor function you register can accept any or all of the following keyword arguments: name, run_id, run_defaults, set_defaults.
 These keyword arguments will be passed their values when the function is invoked.

-An simple example would be if you want to support string formatting in configs:
+A simple example would be if you want to support string formatting in configs:

 .. code-block:: python